LynnChen1/LinyanChen/_pages/about.md

 About Me
 ===

 I am a Postdoctoral Research Fellow in the Department of Building and Real Estates, The Hong Kong Polytechnic University, under the supervision of [Prof. Albert Chan](https://www.polyu.edu.hk/bre/people/academic-staff/ir-prof-albert-pc-chan/).
-I obtained two Ph.D. degree from The Hong Kong Polytechnic University and Tongji University in 2024, advised by Prof. Albert Chan (PolyU) and Prof. Xin Gao (Tongji).
-Prior to that, I received the M.S. and the B.S. degrees from Zhengzhou University of Aeronautics. **Here is my CV.**
+I obtained two Ph.D. degrees from The Hong Kong Polytechnic University and Tongji University in 2024, advised by Prof. Albert Chan (PolyU) and Prof. Xin Gao (Tongji).
+Prior to that, I received an M.S. and a B.S. degree from Zhengzhou University of Aeronautics.

 Research Interest
 ===
-My recent research focuses on building energy retrofitting and green buildings, providing solutions to sustainable built environment.
+* **Building energy retrofitting.** My recent research focuses on building energy retrofitting, providing solutions to sustainable built environment.
+Currently, I am working on applying cutting-edge AI technologies in building energy retrofitting.
+* Green buildings.
+My PhD study mainly focuses on investigating strategies to implement green building practices in mainland China.
+* Construction and demolition waste management.
+This topic is a collaborative work, using game theory to optimize decisions in construction and demolition waste management.

 Selected Publications